-- Permit home sharing in single-family zones between up to four adult persons of any age with a disability or who are sixty years of age or older, whether or not related, who receive support services in the home, - Allow accessory apartments for persons with a disability or persons sixty years of age or older, or their caregivers, in all residential zones, subject to municipal zoning regulations concerning design and long-term use of the principal property after it is no longer used by such persons. - Expand the definition "family" in single-family zones to allow for accessory apartments for persons sixty years of age or older, persons with disabilities or their caregivers.
+- Permit home sharing in single-family zones between up to four adult persons of any age with a disability or who are sixty years of age or older, whether or not related, who receive support services in the home, - Allow accessory apartments for persons with a disability or persons sixty years of age or older, or their caregivers, in all residential zones, subject to municipal zoning regulations concerning design and long-term use of the principal property after it is no longer used by such persons, - Expand the definition "family" in single-family zones to allow for accessory apartments for persons sixty years of age or older, persons with disabilities, or their caregivers.

-And the statues further state that the plans may show the commission's and any special committee's recommendation for:
+And the statutes further state that the plans may show the commission's, and any special committee's, recommendation for:

-- conservation and preservation of traprock and other ridgelines, - airports, parks, playgrounds, and other public grounds, - the general location, relocation and improvement of schools and other public buildings. - the general location and extent of public utilities and terminals, whether publicly or privately owned, for water, sewerage, light, power, transit, and other purposes, - the extent and location of public housing projects, - programs for the implementation of the plan, including (A) a schedule, (B) a budget for public capital projects, (C) a program for enactment and enforcement of zoning and subdivision controls, building and housing codes and safety regulations, (D) plans for implementation of affordable housing, (E) plans for open space acquisition and greenways protection and development, and (F) plans for corridor management areas along limited access highways or rail lines, designated under section 16a-27, - proposed priority funding areas, and - any other recommendations as will, in the commission's or any special committee's judgment, be beneficial to the municipality. - And the plan may include any necessary and related maps, explanatory material, photographs, charts or other pertinent data and information relative to the past, present, and future trends of the municipality.
+- conservation and preservation of traprock and other ridgelines, - airports, parks, playgrounds, and other public grounds, - the general location, relocation, and improvement of schools and other public buildings, - the general location and extent of public utilities and terminals, whether publicly or privately owned, for water, sewerage, light, power, transit, and other purposes, - the extent and location of public housing projects, - programs for the implementation of the plan, including (A) a schedule, (B) a budget for public capital projects, (C) a program for enactment and enforcement of zoning and subdivision controls, building and housing codes, and safety regulations, (D) plans for implementation of affordable housing, (E) plans for open space acquisition and greenways protection and development, and (F) plans for corridor management areas along limited access highways or rail lines, designated under Section 16a-27, - proposed priority funding areas, and - any other recommendations as will, in the commission's or any special committee's judgment, be beneficial to the municipality. - And the plan may include any necessary and related maps, explanatory material, photographs, charts or other pertinent data and information relative to the past, present, and future trends of the municipality.

-The requirements of the State Statutes mandating a plan, and its periodic updating, and specifying a public adoption process, highlight the fact that the plan is a public document.
-Without the broad knowledge of the public concerning the plan, its value is greatly diminished.
+The requirements of the state statutes - mandating a plan, and its periodic updating, as well as specifying a public adoption process, highlight the fact that the Plan is a public document.
+Without the broad knowledge of the public concerning the POCD, its value is greatly diminished.

-The plan is the town's document to help it plan for its future.
-This plan is intended to be used by both the public policy makers in the town and by its citizens to better understand the town and to best plan for its future.
+The Plan of Conservation and Development is the Town of Hebron's document to help plan for its future.
+This Plan is intended to be used by both the public policy makers and citizens of the Town to better understand the community, and to best plan for its future.

-Above all, the plan is a roadmap to where we all think the Town should be in the next 20 years.
-It is a document of the Town citizens and should reflect their best thinking for what the future of Hebron should be.
+Above all, the plan is a roadmap to where we all think the town should be in the next 20 years.
+It is a document of the citizens and should reflect their best thinking for what the future of Hebron should be.